-- Official or unofficial copies of transcripts. - A statement of purpose not longer than two pages or 500 words that identifies applicant's field of interest: Literary Criticism, Creative Writing, or English Education/Rhetoric. - An expository prose sample or professional paper (10-20 pages). - Three letters of recommendation.
+- Official copies of all transcripts - A statement of purpose not longer than two pages or 500 words that identifies applicant's field of interest: Literary Criticism, Creative Writing, or English Education/Rhetoric. - An expository prose sample/professional paper (10-20 pages). - Three letters of recommendation.
 We prefer at least two of the three letters be from referees who are familiar with your academic work. - Creative Writing students should send additional samples of poetry (10 pages maximum), or fiction or nonfiction prose (or a combination of genres-20 pages maximum).